What factors affect the build time?

 Wireframing and Prototyping

 The clarity and accuracy of the information gathered in the previous phase significantly impact the wireframing and prototyping process.
-A well-defined scope and clear goals allow the design team to create an accurate representation of the final website.
+A well-defined scope and clear goals allow our team to create an accurate representation of the final website.
 However, if there are ambiguities or changes in requirements, additional time may be required to refine the design.

 Website Build